Tray Maddox: Osceola Magic (2023–2024)

 Maddox was selected with the fourth pick of the second round (34th overall) by the Osceola Magic in the 2023 NBA G-League Draft.

 Cleveland Charge (2024)

 On March 6, 2024, Maddox was traded to the Cleveland Charge.

 On August 29, 2024, Maddox was traded to the Long Island Nets, but was waived on November 4.

-Windsor Express (2024–present)
+Windsor Express (2024)

 In December 2024, Maddox joined the Windsor Express of the Basketball Super League.